 A Cry for Vengeance

-109 1 My God, whom I praise, do not remain silent, 2 for people who are wicked and deceitful have opened their mouths against me; they have spoken against me with lying tongues.
-3 With words of hatred they surround me; they attack me without cause.
-4 In return for my friendship they accuse me, but I am a man of prayer.
-5 They repay me evil for good, and hatred for my friendship.
+109 1 To the choirmaster.
+A Psalm of David.
+Be not silent, O God of my praise!
+2 For wicked and deceitful mouths are opened against me, speaking against me with lying tongues.
+3 They beset me with words of hate, and attack me without cause.
+4 In return for my love they accuse me, even as I make prayer for them.
+5 So they reward me evil for good, and hatred for my love.

-6 Appoint someone evil to oppose my enemy; let an accuser stand at his right hand.
-7 When he is tried, let him be found guilty, and may his prayers condemn him.
-8 May his days be few; may another take his place of leadership.
-9 May his children be fatherless and his wife a widow.
-10 May his children be wandering beggars; may they be driven from their ruined homes.
-11 May a creditor seize all he has; may strangers plunder the fruits of his labor.
-12 May no one extend kindness to him or take pity on his fatherless children.
-13 May his descendants be cut off, their names blotted out from the next generation.
-14 May the iniquity of his fathers be remembered before the Lord; may the sin of his mother never be blotted out.
-15 May their sins always remain before the Lord, that he may blot out their name from the earth.
-16 For he never thought of doing a kindness, but hounded to death the poor and the needy and the brokenhearted.
-17 He loved to pronounce a curse- may it come back on him.
-He found no pleasure in blessing- may it be far from him.
-18 He wore cursing as his garment; it entered into his body like water, into his bones like oil.
-19 May it be like a cloak wrapped about him, like a belt tied forever around him.
-20 May this be the Lord's payment to my accusers, to those who speak evil of me.
+6 Appoint a wicked man against him; let an accuser bring him to trial.
+7 When he is tried, let him come forth guilty; let his prayer be counted as sin!
+8 May his days be few; may another seize his goods!
+9 May his children be fatherless, and his wife a widow!
+10 May his children wander about and beg; may they be driven out of the ruins they inhabit!
+11 May the creditor seize all that he has; may strangers plunder the fruits of his toil!
+12 Let there be none to extend kindness to him, nor any to pity his fatherless children!
+13 May his posterity be cut off; may his name be blotted out in the second generation!
+14 May the iniquity of his fathers be remembered before the Lord, and let not the sin of his mother be blotted out!
+15 Let them be before the Lord continually; and may his memory be cut off from the earth!
+16 For he did not remember to show kindness, but pursued the poor and needy and the brokenhearted to their death.
+17 He loved to curse; let curses come on him!
+He did not like blessing; may it be far from him!
+18 He clothed himself with cursing as his coat, may it soak into his body like water, like oil into his bones!
+19 May it be like a garment which he wraps round him, like a belt with which he daily girds himself!
+20 May this be the reward of my accusers from the Lord, of those who speak evil against my life!

-21 But you, Sovereign Lord, help me for your name's sake; out of the goodness of your love, deliver me.
-22 For I am poor and needy, and my heart is wounded within me.
-23 I fade away like an evening shadow; I am shaken off like a locust.
-24 My knees give way from fasting; my body is thin and gaunt.
-25 I am an object of scorn to my accusers; when they see me, they shake their heads.
-26 Help me, Lord my God; save me according to your unfailing love.
-27 Let them know that it is your hand, that you, Lord, have done it.
-28 While they curse, may you bless; may those who attack me be put to shame, but may your servant rejoice.
-29 May my accusers be clothed with disgrace and wrapped in shame as in a cloak.
-30 With my mouth I will greatly extol the Lord; in the great throng of worshipers I will praise him.
-31 For he stands at the right hand of the needy, to save their lives from those who would condemn them.
+21 But thou, O GOD my Lord, deal on my behalf for thy name's sake; because thy steadfast love is good, deliver me!
+22 For I am poor and needy, and my heart is stricken within me.
+23 I am gone, like a shadow at evening; I am shaken off like a locust.
+24 My knees are weak through fasting; my body has become gaunt.
+25 I am an object of scorn to my accusers; when they see me, they wag their heads.
+26 Help me, O Lord my God!
+Save me according to thy steadfast love!
+27 Let them know that this is thy hand; thou, O Lord, hast done it!
+28 Let them curse, but do thou bless!
+Let my assailants be put to shame; may thy servant be glad!
+29 May my accusers be clothed with dishonor; may they be wrapped in their own shame as in a mantle!
+30 With my mouth I will give great thanks to the Lord; I will praise him in the midst of the throng.
+31 For he stands at the right hand of the needy, to save him from those who condemn him to death.